A. Your Rights Under the CCPA & CPRA

 Under the federal Freedom of Information Act and California Public Records Act, a wide variety of information regarding consumers is made available to the public by the government.
 Also, California local governments (counties and cities) provide extensive public access to official recordings – things like court records, deeds, mortgages, property value assessments, and real property tax information.

-C. Information We Collect
+C. Information We Collect About You

 - Personal Identifiers (such as actual names, physical, postal, and email addresses, landline and/or wireless telephone numbers, IP addresses);